AdamUhh/Autohotkey_scripts/README.md

 | `Win + Shift + PageUp/PageDown` | Move active window to another Windows Desktop |

 *Note: To switch audio devices, first edit the script and check the DEBUG comment for setup instructions.*
-*Note: Single instance downloads folder script will not switch to existing explorer tab if present but inactive.*

 ---